scottfr/SystemsBook/Learning/learning.md

 You have most likely come to understand that all refrigerators are not identical.
 Some have one door with a separate compartment inside.
 Some have two doors and a drawer.
 Some are much smaller than others.
 Some can fit under a counter and some even fit on top of a counter.
 Some may be so large you can walk into them.

 Even when you see different looking refrigerators you quickly decide it's a refrigerator.
 How does that happen?
 Gregory Bateson, one of the great thinkers of our time, said, “It’s the pattern that connects.”
 If you reflect on this statement you should come to realize there are actually different ways to interpret what it means.
-In this particular case the pattern connects you to the following purpose of a refrigerator.
+In this particular case the pattern connects you to the following purposes of a refrigerator.

 - The box keeps food from readily spoiling by keeping it cold
-- Part of the box is a freezer which keeps food from spoiling for even longer
+- Part of the box is a freezer that keeps food from spoiling for even longer

 And with this realization you understand it to be a refrigerator.
 Though now that we've arrived at this understanding we still haven't addressed the question of how you know.
 You were probably not actually taught that it's the above purpose that represents the essence of a refrigerator.
 Most people were not, though they have essentially learned it over time.

-Patterns in the web are the way we look at, and understand the world around us.
+Patterns in the web are the way we look at and understand the world around us.
 All we have are our patterns.
 They are the way we understand everything.
 This is so because we build our understanding based on what we already understand.
 The world around us simply has too much detail for us to pay attention to everything.
 A refrigerator has many pieces, though how many do you really pay attention to?
 Probably not many, unless you build or repair refrigerators.
 We choose what to pay attention to in the world around us, filtering out much of the detail so we don't become overloaded.
 Sometimes we do this consciously and sometimes we do it subconsciously through experience.
 In the midst of what we choose to pay attention to there are patterns.
-Whether we realize it or not it is these patterns that we pay attention to and attempt to make sense of.
+Whether we realize it or not, it is these patterns that we pay attention to and attempt to make sense of.
 We understand these patterns by linking them to, and extending, patterns we already understand, while we ignore much of the detail around us.

 ----------